 |Subscribe | What is RSS|

-Two special events will take place at Byrd Visitor Center, milepost 51 on Skyline Drive.
-The first event will be a traditional tool display and demonstration from 9:30 a.m. to 3:30 p.m. each day.
-Shenandoah National Park Trail Crews and PATC volunteers will share their expertise in the traditional tools used to maintain trails in wilderness.
-Visitors will be able to try their hands at using these tools and gain insight on the important role trail maintenance plays in protecting wilderness for future generations.
-The second event will be 30-minute ranger programs held at 11:00 am and 1:00 pm each day.
-These programs will explore the history and values of Shenandoah’s wilderness.
+Special events will take place throughout the weekend.
+At the Byrd Visitor Center (mile 51 on Skyline Drive), there will be a traditional tool display and demonstration from 9:00 a.m. to 4:00 p.m. each day.
+Shenandoah National Park’s Trail Crew will share their expertise regarding the use of traditional tools in maintaining trails in Wilderness areas.
+Visitors will be able to try their hands at using these tools and will gain insight into the important role trail maintenance plays in protecting Wilderness for future generations.
+Rangers will also be on site to help explore the history and significance of Shenandoah’s Wilderness through exhibits and hands-on activities for children.
+A film, American Values: American Wilderness, narrated by Christopher Reeve, explores Wilderness across the United States.
+The movie will be shown at 11:00 a.m. and 4:00 p.m. in the Byrd Visitor Center auditorium each day.

 There will be a four-mile ranger-led hike to Rose River, exploring the unique beauty and the benefits of one of Shenandoah’s Wilderness trails.
 The Rose River hike is on Saturday, September 9 from 9:00 a.m. – 1:00 p.m.
 Meet the ranger at Fisher’s Gap Overlook, mile 49.3, at 9:00 a.m.
 Please bring water, a snack and wear appropriate footwear.

 There will be a one hour Search and Rescue Dog Seminar provided by Dogs East on Saturday, September 9 from 1:30 – 2:30 p.m.
 The presentation will be held at the Big Meadows Amphitheater in the picnic grounds (mile 51).
 Learn and observe how these dogs play a critical role in search and rescue operations.